pytorch/pytorch/docs/source/notes/modules.rst

 These examples show how elaborate neural networks can be formed through module composition and conveniently manipulated.
-To allow for quick and easy construction of neural networks with minimal boilerplate, PyTorch provides a large library of performant modules within the :mod:`torch.nn` namespace that perform computation commonly found within neural networks, including pooling, convolutions, loss functions, etc.
+To allow for quick and easy construction of neural networks with minimal boilerplate, PyTorch provides a large library of performant modules within the :mod:`torch.nn` namespace that perform common neural network operations like pooling, convolutions, loss functions, etc.

 In the next section, we give a full example of training a neural network.